samer--/gr/README.md

 Bug fixes
--  Potential buffer overflows relating to the use of fixed size string buffers of length MAXPATHLEN (including all calls to `gks_filepath`) have been completely eliminated by using asprintf to allocate memory on demand.
+-  Potential buffer overflows relating to the use of fixed size string buffers of length MAXPATHLEN (including all calls to `gks_filepath`) have been eliminated by using asprintf to allocate memory on demand.
--  PDF resolution has been corrected to 72 dpi exactly
+-  PDF device unit corrected to 72 points per inch exactly.
 -  Handling of window resize requests in GKSTerm.app has been fixed so as not to request window resize during painting, and now takes effect at the right time, cooperating with UPDATE requests to minimise flickering.
--  Polyine renderers in Quartz and PDF drivers now correctly join the first and last segments when given a closed polygon, consistent with behaviour of X11 and SVG drivers.
+-  Polyline renderers in Quartz and PDF drivers now correctly join the first and last segments when given a closed polygon, consistent with behaviour of X11 and SVG drivers.
 This is important because the polyline renderer is the only way to draw a closed polygon with an arbitrary line